ecmwf-lab/climetlab-s2s-ai-competition/README.md

   [grib](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/forecast-input/ncep-forecast/0.1.50/grib/index.html),
   [netcdf](https://storage.ecmwf.europeanweather.cloud/s2s-ai-competition/data/forecast-input/ncep-forecast/0.1.50/netcdf/index.html),
  zarr

-  _Question : cut the lead time to 32 days for all 3 models ?_

 ### Observations
 The `observations` dataset is the ground truth to compare with the ML model output and evaluate them.
 It consists in observation from instruments of temperature and total precipitation (TODO add more description).